 14 - 18 years

 You will need to provide your own accompanist.
-If you are in need of an accompanist, please contact us as soon as possible at firstname.lastname@example.org.
+If you are in need of an accompanist, please contact us as soon as possible at the email below.
+Vocal selections for performance are encouraged to be art or folk songs, but are open to any genre you feel best represents your voice and performance capability.
+If you have questions about your piece selection, please contact us at email@example.com.

 Make sure you are registering for the correct division, whether by age or by ability.
 Students registering in the wrong division may be disqualified.
 Please consult your teacher before completing your registration.
 You should also make sure your selected piece is well-suited to your ability and skill.
-If you have questions, please contact us at email@example.com
+If you have questions about registering for divisions, please contact us at firstname.lastname@example.org

 The highlight of the festival is to award outstanding advanced students with an opportunity to attend university-level summer music camps in their discipline!
 Depending on the funds available each year, we seek to award a large $200-$500 scholarship to the outstanding student in each major discipline (piano, voice & strings).
 This scholarship is applicable only to a summer music camp program.

 While memorization is not required, it may put your performance ahead of those you are competing against.
 If this important to you, we suggest you prepare for a memorized performance.
 You should remember to dress for success.
 Present yourself well in appropriate clothing for your performance.
 If your vocal piece is best suited to a modest costume, that would be appropriate.
 Otherwise, plan to wear performance attire (clean, modest, formal or church-type clothing).
 Bathroom facilities are available for changing attire, if needed.